alexsteinerde/docker-client-swift/README.md

 Note: various Docker endpoints such as list or prune support *filters*.
 These are currently not implemented.

-<sup>1</sup> Attach is currently not supported when connecting to Docker via local Unix socket.
+<sup>1</sup> Attach is currently not supported when connecting to Docker via local Unix socket, or when using a proxy.

-<sup>2</sup> Docker exec is using an unconventional protocol that requires raw access to the socket.
-Significant work required to support it.
+<sup>2</sup> Docker exec is using an unconventional protocol that requires raw access to the TCP socket.
+Significant work needed in order to support it.

 <sup>3</sup> Only Disconnect is currently implemented.